-I keep a set breakfast menu for the school year, and the menu doesn’t change much: oatmeal, smoothies, eggs (scrambled, hardboiled, cups, or “fried”), prepped baked goods (banana bread, muffins, toast, etc.), chia pudding (for me, when I workout early in the morning before a heartier breakfast), pancakes or waffles (always prepped in advance and waiting in the freezer), yogurt and fruit (sometimes granola), and sometimes a prepped-in-advance hash.
+I keep a set breakfast menu for the school year, and the menu doesn’t change much: healthy yogurt bowls, oatmeal, smoothies, eggs (fluffy scrambled eggs, Instant Pot hardboiled eggs , egg cups, or sunnyside up eggs), prepped baked goods (banana bread, muffins, toast, etc.), chia pudding (for me, when I workout early in the morning before a heartier breakfast), pancakes or waffles (always prepped in advance and waiting in the freezer), and sometimes a prepped-in-advance hash.

 I love the routine and dependability of a fixed breakfast menu during these busy months, since I have one less thing to think about in the morning.
 On Monday, we have eggs and toast.
 On Tuesday, everyone in the family knows they’re going to be greeted with a smoothie and egg.
 And so the week continues.

 I know this type of scheduled eating probably sounds like it gets boring after a couple of weeks, but I’ve found that there’s a place for creativity even with boundaries.

 Sure, Monday may be an egg and toast day, but that doesn’t mean we always eat scrambled eggs and a slice or two of sourdough bread.
 Sometimes I may use extra veggies from the previous night’s dinner to create a veggie and egg scramble.
 Other times, we may have “jammy” boiled eggs.
 There are also times when the toast will be plain and simple.